Knowledge base

 template_2019-02-05_fragment(3).mp4

 This guide explains how to activate and use the Timeshift function (also called DVR) on your live video broadcasts.
-This feature allows your spectators to go back if they have not had the opportunity to attend your direct from the beginning.
+This feature allows your viewers to rewind if they did not have the opportunity to watch your live broadcast from the beginning.

 - Click on Configure under Timeshift from the dashboard: